Are you looking for the best Paraguay tourist attractions?

 If backpacking Paraguay you’ll find there are some cool hostels in Paraguay dotted around so it’s smart to do your research beforehand.

-You won’t find many tourist traps here, but watching the sun peacefully settle above the Rio Paraguay is one of those sights that lives in the mind.
+You won’t find many tourist traps, but watching the sun peacefully settle above Río Paraguay is one of those sights that live in the mind.

 Other popular tourism opportunities include: